weiya711/sam-artifact/README.md

   python sam/onyx/synthetic/plot_synthetics.py
   ```
   3. `plot_synthetics.py` will gather the data frames from each CSV file from the previous step and use matplotlib to plot each figure from the paper accordingly.
 The script has an argument `--output_dir` that can be used to identify the location to output the pdfs/svgs into, but for the purposes of artifact evaluation and later instructions in this README, this argument is unnecessary.
-- This is all that needs to be done for now, as a script is provided with the artifact to pull each figure out from the docker so that reviewers can view them on their local machine (in Section Validate Figure Results).
+- This is all that needs to be done for now, as a script is provided with the artifact to pull each figure out from the docker so that reviewers can view them on their local machine (in Section [Validate All Results](#Validate-All-Results)).

 ### Run Figure 14: Stream Overhead (5 human-minutes + 15 compute-minutes)